sharkrf/srf-ip-conn-srv/README.md

   dashboard.
 The default value is empty.
 - **allow-simultaneous-calls**: by default, the server allows only one client to transmit at a time.
 You can disable this behavior by setting this to 1.
-  Set this to 1 if you want to send/receive DMR data over the server.

 ## Dashboard
 ![Dashboard](https://cdn.rawgit.com/sharkrf/srf-ip-conn-srv/master/contrib/screenshot.png)